-CLF's opposition evades Defendants' central argument challenging CLF's standing to bring its Adaptation Claims: the AC does not demonstrate an injury-in-fact that is "certainly impending" or is at a "substantial risk" of occurring.
+CLF's opposition evades Defendants' central argument challenging CLF's standing to bring its Adaptation Claims: the TAC does not demonstrate an injury-in-fact that is "certainly impending" or is at a "substantial risk" of occurring.
 See Defs.'
-Mem. at 13-14 (ECF No. 20-1).
+Mem. at 15-16, ECF No. 46-1.
 CLF instead espouses a number of alternate standards that it claims satisfy Article III's imminence requirement that are all based on mischaracterizations of the law-its members' "proximity" to the Terminal, the occurrence of a so-called "past wrong," and the allegation that severe weather "trends are continuing."
-CLF must demonstrate that the risk of injury to its members is of a magnitude that is "substantial" or "certainly impending."
+The law of standing is clear: CLF must demonstrate that the risk of injury to its members is of a magnitude that is "substantial" or "certainly impending."
 CLF has not met its burden to satisfy this requirement.